 Sycamore Falls is at least two temporary waterfalls near Williams situated at the head of separate branches of Sycamore Canyon (a large red rock canyon).

 Slide Rock are a series of small cascades each less than 15ft tall on Oak Creek near Sedona that may be Arizona’s most popular natural swimming hole and slide.

-Grand Falls is a seasonal mud-colored 181ft waterfall on the Little Colorado River in a Grand Canyon-like gorge in the Navajo Nation near Flagstaff, Arizona.
+Grand Falls is Arizona’s seasonal 181ft ‘chocolate’ waterfall where the Little Colorado River drops over Grand Canyon-like cliffs in the Navajo Nation.

 Mooney Falls is the tallest of the Havasupai Reservation waterfalls plunging some 190ft in a tall singular column amongst ominous-looking travertine cliffs.

 Navajo Falls is the first major waterfall that we encountered in Havasu Creek downstream from Supai Village.
 It once dropped 75ft through thick brush.